Xilmi/Rotp-Fusion/README.md

 ## What's New

+2024.06.04 (BR)
+- Renamed Console VIPConsole to avoid confusion with other console.
+(VIP for Visually Impaired Person)
+- VIP Console:
+  - Espionage mission management.
+(Mission, report and framing)
+- Fixed old bug where your spy are good enough to frame but have no one to frame...
+You framed your-self!

 2024.06.02 (BR)
 - Fixed smartmax when reserve are greater than ship cost.
 Will be set to 1 tick to release the ship.